karatusd/karatusd/docs/USDKG.md

 - Lock any transfers of token by calling `pause` function
 - Unlock transfers of token by calling `unpause` function
 - Mint new tokens to particular address by calling `issue` function
-- Burn some tokens from particular address by calling `redeem` function
+- Burn some tokens from owner's address by calling `redeem` function
 - Set fee parameters which, in basic terms, are equal to `0` and can reach a maximum of `0.2%`

 `Compliance` can:
-- Add particular address to black list by calling `addBlackList` function
+- Add particular address to blacklist by calling `addBlackList` function
 - Remove particular address from black list by calling `removeBlackList` function
 - Burn all tokens in the blacklisted account by calling `destroyBlackFunds` function